 new year means new organization and refreshed decor at my house.
-Last year I shared some of the changes I made to Cameron's room to transform her space from messy to marvelous.
-Well, now it's Jordy's turn.
+Earlier, I shared some of the changes I made to Cameron’s room to transform her space from messy to marvelous.
+Well, now it’s Jordy’s turn.

 Throughout this post I’ll share a few easy makeover ideas which helped to totally transform this room.